nalkat/universe/README.md

 `SystemObject::getDescription()`, `Country::getDescription()`, and `Person::getBackstory()`
 to differentiate entries in upcoming UI layers.

-All of this prose now lives in a repository-local SQLite cache managed by `MetadataStore`.
-Descriptions and chronicle entries are stored once in `runtime/meta/metadata.sqlite` and referenced by ID, dramatically reducing in-memory pressure while letting parallel workers share the same lore without additional wiring.
+All of this prose now lives in a repository-local metadata cache managed by `MetadataStore`.
+By default the simulator connects to the bundled PostgreSQL database specified in `config/metadata.php`, storing descriptions and chronicle entries once and referencing them by ID to dramatically reduce in-memory pressure.
-The store automatically deduplicates entries, enforces chronicle limits, and keeps description fetches hot via an in-process cache.
+When the database is unavailable the store falls back to `runtime/meta/metadata.sqlite`, ensuring lore survives even on minimal setups.
+In both modes the cache deduplicates entries, enforces chronicle limits, and keeps description fetches hot via an in-process cache.

 ### Parallel stepping and SMP utilization